 It’s born of a hopelessness that can imagine no other way out.

-It is a thick, pitch black haze created by powerful personal demons that prevents you from seeing light.
+It is a thick, pitch black haze created by powerful personal demons that prevents you from seeing light in the moment.

 People like to say that suicide is a permanent solution to a temporary problem, and they’re right—but those standing in the darkest places can’t see that from there.